tsevans/NetRender/README.md

         * Swanson, Hahn, & Sporns (2017)

 ### *Output*
-Expand on: opening in browser, export as png, add command line option to save html files
+When the program is executed, the rendering will Expand on: opening in browser, export as png, add command line option to save html files

 <br> <!-- ############################################################################################################################################################################################################################################################################################### -->